spring-guides/gs-rest-service/README.md

 ... service comes up ...
 ```

 Congratulations!
-You have just developed a simple REST service using Spring.
+You have just developed a simple RESTful service using Spring.
 This is a basic foundation for building a complete REST API in Spring.

 Related Resources
 -----------------

-There's more to building REST services than is covered here.
+There's more to building RESTful web services than is covered here.
 You may want to continue your exploration of Spring and REST with the following Getting Started guides:

 * Handling POST, PUT, and GET requests in REST services
 * Creating self-describing APIs with HATEOAS